Things You Never Knew About London Sewer Rats

 4. London produces 1000s of rat complaints

-Every year the city gets more than 100,000 complaints about sewer rats.
-In fact, last year the authorities in Tower Hamlets received over 30,000.
+Every year the city gets more than 100,000 complaints about rats.
+In fact, last year the authorities in Tower Hamlets East London pest control department received over 30,000.
 This works out to about 80 a day – which is rather a lot if you think about it.
 Other places like Camden and Lambeth received about 10,000.
-With this many complaints, pest control technicians are constantly kept busy.
+With this many complaints, London rat catchers are constantly kept busy.

 5. They build their nests from flushed items